 I’m now sitting on my return flight back to London, and thought what better use of my time than to write down everything that I felt over the past weekend on my ski holiday, and try and give some insight to those who have never skied before, as well as to those who have just booked their first trip and don’t know what to expect.

 2019 Disclaimer: I stress I’m no expert, and everything I write here was about my experience in St Moritz.
-I have no idea if this is different to other ski resorts around the world.

 2020 Disclaimer: This also applies for any updates made this year!
 Although my hotel was in Pontresina, we were still skiing on the same slopes.
 Pontresina and St Moritz are just a few minutes away from each other.